 By Mary Jo Adams, EAC volunteer

 A plant or animal can be native or non-native (sometimes called “alien”).
-The term “native” usually refers to those species that naturally occurred in any given area prior to European settlement in this country.
-A non-native, alien, or introduced species is one that was brought or moved into an area where it normally would not occur.
+The term “native” usually refers to those species that naturally occur in any given area prior to European settlement in this country.
+Non-native or alien species were introduced into an area where they did not previously exist, and would not normally occur.

-According to the USDA, an invasive species is:
+According to the United States Department of Agriculture, an invasive species is:

 - non-native (or alien) to the ecosystem under consideration AND